gsi-ee/dabc/plugins/root/docu/JSROOT.md

 In principle, one could open any ROOT file placed in the web, providing full URL to it.
-But one should be aware of [Cross-Origin Request blocking](https://developer.mozilla.org/en/http_access_control), which by default enabled in most browsers and blocks access to any data outside current web page.
+But one should be aware of [Cross-Origin Request blocking](https://developer.mozilla.org/en/http_access_control), which by default prevents browser to access data from other domains.

 There are two solutions.
-Either one enables requests to other web sites in the browser, or one copies all JSROOT files on the web server where data files are located.
+Either one configures accordingly web-server or one copies JSROOT files to the same location where data files are.
-In second case one can use browsers with default settings.
+In second case one could use server with default settings.

-One also could copy only top index.htm file on the server and specify full path to JSRootCore.js script like:
+In simple case one could copy only top index.htm file on the server and specify full path to JSRootCore.js script like:

     ...
     <script type="text/javascript" src="http://root.cern.ch/js/3.0/scripts/JSRootCore.js"></script>
     ...

-One also can provide custom files list:
+Than one able to specify custom files list:

     ...
      <div id="simpleGUI" files="userfile1.root;subdir/usefile2.root">